What do I need to do to prepare for breastfeeding?

 Short answer?
-Most likely.
+Maybe.
 The Affordable Care Act of 2012 requires most insurance companies to cover "breastfeeding support, supplies and counseling" with each birth.
 That means that most insurance companies should cover comprehensive lactation support and guidance by an IBCLC during pregnancy and/or in the postpartum period.
-However, due to a licensing loop hole, most states do not have in-network private practice IBCLCs (Texas, and many other states, is working hard to change this!).
-Unfortunately, this means that I can't just take your insurance card.
-I am advocating for the state of Texas to offer licensure for IBCLCs, but until then, clients pay me directly (cash, all major credit cards, HSA accepted) and submit my receipt/superbill for reimbursement from the insurance company.
+However, due to a licensing loop hole, most states do not have many (or any) in-network private practice IBCLCs (Texas, and many other states, is working hard to change this!).
+At this time, The Mama Mantra is not in-network with medical insurance or Medicare/Medicaid.
+However, I will provide you with an itemized bill with ICD-10 codes and CPT codes at the end of your consultation and you may file that with your insurance company.
+Clients pay me directly (cash, all major credit cards, HSA/FSA accepted) and submit my receipt/superbill for possible reimbursement.
 Every insurance plan is different, and reimbursement is not guaranteed.
 Please check with your insurance provider for details of your specific plan.
 Please visit the how-to page for insurance submittal instructions.

 Why do you charge a travel fee for >10mi radius?